-Israel bans travel to US after Omicron cases found on flight
+Israel bans travel to US after Omicron cases found on Miami flight

 Health ministry said 10 per cent of passengers tested positive